xiusic/diffuser_bball/README.md

 ## Requirements

-The code is written in Python 3.8.
-Before running, you need to first install the required packages by typing following commands (Using a virtual environment is recommended):
+The code is written in Python 3.8.15 Before running, you need to first install the required packages by typing following commands (Using a virtual environment is recommended):

 ```
-pip3 install -r requirements.txt
+conda env create -f environment.yml
 ```

 ## Overview